fmerg/pymerkle/dev/rst-files/merkle-proofs.rst

 .. note:: Validating a proof in the above fashion leaves the proof's status unaffected.

 Successful validation is implied by the fact that the process comes to its end.
-If the proof were invalid, then an ``InvalidMerkleProof`` error is raised instead:
+If the proof were invalid, then an ``InvalidMerkleProof`` error would have been raised instead:

 .. code-block:: python

     >>>
     >>> validator.run()
-    Traceback (most recent call last):
     ...     raiseInvalidMerkleProof
     pymerkle.exceptions.InvalidMerkleProof
     >>>